jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 ```

 ### Model 2: SVM
-We started by creating the SVM model by choosing the kernel to be rbf:
+We created the SVM model by choosing the kernel to be rbf:

 ```
 rbf = svm.SVC(kernel='rbf', gamma=1, decision_function_shape='ovo').fit(X_train, y_train)